apvarun/apvarun.com/src/pages/migrating-to-webpack-4-today/index.md

 You can use the **optimization.splitChunks** API to generate shared chunks.
 And it is also enabled by default.
-It allows you to specify configurations if you have multiple end points in your application.
+It allows you to specify configurations if you have multiple endpoints in your application.

 ---